Premises Liability Attorney in Tampa, FL

 - Elevator/escalator accidents

 - Slip and falls at retail stores, malls, hotels, restaurants, grocery stores, or someone’s home

 - Improper or poor lighting

 - Pool accidents or drownings

 - Apartment complex injuries

 If you are injured on someone else’s property, the first thing you should do is get immediate medical attention if necessary.
 It is a very good idea to take photos of the condition that caused your injury, whether it was caused by a wet floor or some other dangerous condition.
 If you fail to document the condition, the owner may repair or “clean up” the danger before anyone can photograph it.
 This could make it very difficult when it is time to prove your claim.
 You should also get the names and phone numbers of any witnesses.
+As soon as you can, connect with a premises liability attorney in Tampa, FL to make sure that your rights remain protected.
 Lastly, make sure to report the fall to a manager at your earliest convenience and have them complete an incident report.

 Florida has very specific laws that govern certain injuries that occur on someone else’s property.
 Additionally, your ability to make a claim may depend on your status when you enter the property.
 Were you a business invitee, licensee, or trespasser?
 The answer to this question can be very important because there are different duties that a property owner owes to persons on their property.

 Premises liability claims can be very complex and time consuming to pursue.
 It is recommended that you hire an experienced personal injury attorney as soon as possible so they can begin investigating the incident and contacting any witnesses who can help prove your claim.
 The attorney can also find out what kind of insurance coverage exists so you will know the policy limits when you submit your claim.
 Many property owners carry medpay coverage which will pay a certain amount of your medical bills even if it cannot be proved the owner was at fault.